jhucsf/fall2021/assign/assign03.md

 * `make clean` removes all object files and executables, and
 * `make` or `make csim` compiles and links your program, producing an executable called `csim`

-Your code should compile cleanly with gcc 7.x using the `-Wall -Wextra --pedantic` compiler flags.
+Your code should compile cleanly with gcc 7.x using the `-Wall -Wextra -pedantic` compiler flags.
 **Important**: your `Makefile` **must** use these options.
 If your `Makefile` does *not* compile your code with these options, you will forfeit all of the points for design and coding style.